Dr. Jamie Koonce, DACM, L.Ac, Dipl.OM

-Jamie Koonce, DACM, L.Ac. is a functional medicine practitioner and Doctor of Acupuncture & Chinese Medicine, founder of Biohacking School, author of Healing With Paleo: A Step-by-Step Guide to the Paleo Autoimmune Protocol, Plant Powered Paleo, How to Interpret Your Blood Tests For Optimal Levels, biohacker, meditator, yogini, and creator of the Biohacker Bar.
-She completed her Master’s and Doctorate training at Pacific College of Oriental Medicine in San Diego, CA, has a BA from Hendrix College in anthropology and biology, and is a graduate of Functional Medicine University and the T. Colin Campbell Center for Nutrition Studies.
+Dr. Jamie Koonce, DACM, L.Ac., Dipl.
+OM is the founder of Biohacking School and Gut Hacking School, a scientific advisor for LifeDNA supplements & skincare, a functional medicine practitioner, acupuncturist, herbalist, biohacker, yogini, and a bestselling author.
+She completed her Master’s and Doctorate training at Pacific College of Oriental Medicine in San Diego, CA, has a BA from Hendrix College in anthropology and biology, and has certifications in functional medicine by Functional Medicine University and in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies.
 She is board certified and licensed in acupuncture and Chinese Medicine.
-Dr. Jamie offers functional medicine & personalized nutrition consultations via phone and Skype for clients worldwide, conventional and functional medicine laboratory diagnostic procedures for clients nationwide through CLIA certified labs, and unique insights on health and healing through her blog and email newsletter.
+Dr. Jamie offers functional medicine & personalized nutrition consultations via phone and Skype for clients worldwide, conventional and functional medicine laboratory diagnostic procedures for clients nationwide through CLIA certified labs, and unique insights on health and healing through her online courses, Biohacking School and Gut Hacking School.

 Dr. Jamie’s philosophy is that there is no one-size-fits-all diet or treatment protocol that works for every individual.
 Genetics, age, lifestyle, climate, season, robustness or frailty of the patient, and diagnosis or lack thereof all play an important role in helping to determine the appropriate health strategy for the individual.
-Dr. Jamie draws upon her 10+ years of clinical experience as well as her background in conventional biomedicine, functional medicine, Chinese Medicine, macrobiotics, and yoga to help design a holistic protocol that is unique to each patient and addresses the “root” cause of any health ailments rather than just the symptoms.
+Dr. Jamie draws upon her 10+ years of clinical experience as well as her background in conventional biomedicine, functional medicine, biohacking, Chinese Medicine, planetary herbalism, macrobiotics, and yoga to help design a holistic protocol that is unique to each patient and addresses the “root” cause of any health ailments rather than just the symptoms.
+These same principles can also be used to optimize mental clarity and physical stamina for high performers.

 Learn more about my story ...